 Hospital Emergency Rooms: Panti Nirmala 362-459, Baptist in Batu 594-161, RKZ366-033 and Syaifal Anwar 362-101

-Doctors' schedules vary of course but it is not uncommon to see a doctor after 7pm and many schedule their regular office hours as 6-11pm.
+Doctors' schedules vary, of course, but it is not uncommon to see a doctor after 7 pm, and some schedule their regular office hours as 6-11 pm.

 Clothing is not a problem in Malang.
-If your size is not available in the stores, you can get it tailor-made in good quality.
-It is possible to have tailor made clothes using a clipping from a magazine.
-Swimsuits and shoes for ladies in bigger sizes can be a problem, however.
+If your size is unavailable in the stores, you can get it tailor-made in sound quality using a clipping from a magazine.
+However, swimsuits and shoes for ladies in bigger sizes can be a problem.

-There are several large book stores in Malang of which Gramedia (books, newspapers, stationary, sports, music) is the leader and has several locations.
+There are several large bookstores in Malang, of which Gramedia (books, newspapers, stationery, sports, music) is the leader and has several locations.
 If you want a newspaper in English, Jakarta Post offers subscriptions and delivery.

-If you need household items, stationery, toys, school supplies, sandals and shoes (kids’ shoes are great here), try Toko Lancar Jaya, on Jalan Danau Toba in Sawojajar.
-The vast selection changes frequently and their prices are unbelievably cheaper than most other stores.
+If you need household items, stationery, toys, school supplies, sandals, and shoes, try Toko Lancar Jaya on Jalan Danau Toba in Sawojajar.
+The vast selection changes frequently, and their prices are unbelievably lower than most other stores.

-If something is not available in Malang, sometimes it can be found in Surabaya, which is 2- 3 hours drive by car.
-Many expats go to Jakarta or Singapore for business reasons and these trips are always a good opportunity to stock up on missing necessities.
+If something is not available in Malang, try Surabaya, which is a 2-hour drive.
+Many expats go to Jakarta or Singapore for business reasons, and these trips are always an excellent opportunity to stock up on missing necessities.

 Culture, Recreation and Entertainment

-Part of the advantage of living in Malang is being able to explore the culture and these excursions will make family memories for a lifetime.
-If interested in "things to do" in Malang, check out www.holiday-or-living-in-malang.com, a website by a friend that has information about Malang from a local's viewpoint.
+Part of the advantage of living in Malang is exploring the culture, and these excursions will make family memories for a lifetime.
+If interested in "things to do" in Malang, check out www.holiday-or-living-in-malang.com, a website by a friend with information about Malang from a local's viewpoint.
 You can also check TripAdvisor.

-Malang has facilities for golf, tennis, swimming and aerobic exercise.
-With a small town environment, several expats use bicycles for their primary means of transportation blending exercise with their daily schedules.
-Klub Bunga, a resort in Batu, provides a fitness club with gymnasium, pool, sauna, spa, massage, tennis courts, basket ball court, and beach volley ball field.
-Also in Batu is Jawa Timur Park (www.jawatimurpark.com) and Batu Night Spectacular, both good family recreations parks.
-There is a 9-hole golf course in Malang at Araya and full 18- hole courses in Padaan at Taman Dayu and Fina Golf & Country Club.
-Of these, Fina is the best.
-There are several fitness centers here with Atlas Fitness Center as a good example having aerobic, step and yoga classes in the mornings and evenings.
-There are Hash House Harrier groups in Malang, so you can choose the most convenient time during the week or weekends.
+Malang has facilities for golf, tennis, swimming, and aerobic exercise.
+Several expats blend fitness with their daily schedules and use bicycles as their primary means of transportation.
+Klub Bunga, a Batu resort, provides a gymnasium, pool, sauna, spa, massage, tennis courts, basketball court, and beach volleyball field.
+Batu has Jawa Timur Park www.jawatimurpark.com, Batu Night Spectacular, and Museum Angkut, all excellent family recreation venues.
+There are golf courses in Malang at Araya, in Padaan at Taman Dayu, and Fina Golf & Country Club.
+Prestige Fitness Malang has aerobic, step, and yoga classes in the mornings and evenings.
+Hash House Harriers has several Malang groups so that you can choose the most convenient time during the week or on weekends.
 Contact Pak Poedji, Jalan Jagung Suprapto 7, and phone 325-888 or 361-996 for more details.

 There is a children's playground next to MATOS.
-It is an extension of the Derumah housing complex but is open to public.
-They have 2 swimming pools for small and older children as well as plenty of kiddies' rides and indoor football fields and a playground with white beach sand.
+It is an extension of the Derumah housing complex but is open to the public.
+They have two swimming pools for small and older children, plenty of kiddies' rides and indoor football fields, and a playground with white beach sand.

-Malang has several movie theaters with the choice of 3 or 4 films.
+Malang has several movie theaters with a choice of 3-4 films.

-Restaurants are everywhere in Malang and you can make a quest out of finding that special place to eat.
-You might check TripAdvisor to see their reviews.
+Restaurants are abundant in Malang, and you can make a quest out of finding that special place to eat.
+Check restaurant rating services such as TripAdvisor to see their reviews.

-Looking for something fast and familiar?
-Try an American chain restaurant: McDonald's, Kentucky Fried Chicken, Wendy’s, Dunkin' Donuts, Pizza Hut or A&W Root Beer.
+Are you looking for something fast and familiar?
+Try an American chain restaurant: McDonald's, Kentucky Fried Chicken, Dunkin' Donuts, or Pizza Hut.
 Pizza Hut has an extensive pasta menu in addition to its famous pizzas.
-For extra convenience, most of these have delivery service in addition to their dining room.
+For extra convenience, most of these have a delivery service.

-While you will want to find the personal services best for you in terms of convenience and price, there are a few places that are recommended as a great place to start.
-For salons that offer a full range of services (hairstyle, manicure, pedicure, makeup) try Pacific, Jonathan's, Tinaraor Gester.
-For a great hairstylist (women, men, children), there's Hengky's Salon, Jl.
+While you will want to find the personal services best for you for convenience and price, we recommend a few places.
+For salons that offer a full range of services such as hairstyle, manicure, pedicure, and makeup, try Pacific, Jonathan's, Tinara, or Gester.
+For a great hairstylist, there's Hengky's Salon, Jl.
 Simpang Bondowoso 15-17.
-For a nice massage in upscale facilities, there's Djemari at Jl.
-Raya Tidar 40 or Zen at Jl.
-Burung 55.
+For a gentle massage, there's Djemari at Jl.
+Raya Tidar 40 or Zen Pijat.

-If you need help in finding merchandise or services in Malang, contact Joe Kirk at email@example.com.
+If you need help in finding specific goods or services in Malang, contact Joe Kirk at email@example.com.